Natura 2000 Barometer

 The barometer statistics have been produced by the European Environmental Agency in Copenhagen.

-The current Natura 2000 barometer is based on the national data that have been officially transmitted by Member States until December 2013.
-They can be downloaded here (MS Excel file with two worksheets): Natura 2000 barometer.
+The current Natura 2000 barometer is based on the national data that have been officially transmitted by Member States until January 2016.
+They can be downloaded here: Natura 2000 barometer

 How to read the Natura 2000 Barometer